AIBiology/aibiology.github.io/index.md

 * I understand that some students will need to miss classes sometimes.
 That is fine and I will do my best to help you catch up, but regular attendance is the best way to learn.

+* While the University has not made any statements about COVID protocols for Spring 2022, I expect that some students will want to participate remotely.
+At this time, I plan to use Zoom for hybrid presentation of the course and will record all sessions.
+The links are in Canvas.

 ___
 {% include custom/office_hours.html %}